Donearm/learnyounode-solutions/README.md

 # learnyounode-solutions

-solutions to rvagg/learnyounode nodejs tutorial
+solutions to rvagg/learnyounode nodejs tutorial.
+Only the 6-13 exercises as the previous ones weren't saved (sorry)